kephale/solutions.kyleharrington.com/README.md

-# Template for an album catalog
+# Template for an album catalog including the Gatsby website setup